bradyhouse/house/fiddles/aws/lab-101-iam-setup.md

   19. What four things must you do in IAM after signing up for AWS?
   20. What is a Role?
   21. Why would you not want to give your EC2 instances AdministratorAccess?
+  22. What 3 things can policies be applied too?
+  23. What is IAM used for?
+  24. What are 3 important attributes of a policy document?
+  25. Is IAM universal or region specific?
+  26. What account do you setup MFA on?
+  27. Can you create and customise your own password rotation policies?
+  28. What is access does a "Power User" have?
+  29. Can IAM be used to configure "Organizational Units"?
+  30. What white paper is relevant to mastering IAM?
+  31. What is the default level of access a newly created IAM User is granted?

 Answers